Have you recently given birth?

 Closing the Bones Ceremony

 If you have had a Mother Blessing Ceremony (and even if you haven’t!), it is a wonderful thing to organise a Closing the Bones Ceremony with the same women who were there.
 The ceremony includes the massage as above, the use of several rebozos to close up the whole body (held by all the women present) and can be as spiritual as you want it, with chanting, candles, incense, bells, etc., or as low key as you wish (just the rebozos, just the presence of your friends and family members, with gentle, relaxing music in the background).
-This can also be done with just me if you prefer, after your massage.
+This can also be done with just me if you prefer.

 This is for new mums or any woman who is going through any kind of transition in her life.

 £100-150 (+ travel expenses 45p per mile over a 3-mile radius)

 The cost depends on whether it’s just with me or a full ceremony with friends and/or family.